 What if we imagined our body/mind/spirits as marvellously balanced ecosystems of trillions of cells, all working together for the benefit of the whole?
 How then might we work to maintain and/or regain the dynamic balance of these systems when, for example, the earth gets too soggy or muddy, summer heat dries up the the rivers and streams, or a pathogenic invasion interrupts the healthy functioning of the airways?

-We strive, through our practice, to find these imbalances or obstructions and help you regain your natural and fundamental inclination towards health and wellness.
+At Bowen Island Acupuncture & TCM, I strive, through my practice, to find these imbalances or obstructions and help you regain your natural and fundamental inclination towards health and wellness.

-Our extensive training and experience in Traditional Chinese Medicine provide us with a sophisticated healthcare model which has been modified and honed over thousands of years to become a valuable complement to our modern western healthcare model.
+My extensive training and experience in Traditional Chinese Medicine provides me with a sophisticated healthcare model which has been modified and honed over thousands of years to become a valuable complement to our modern western healthcare model.
 It offers us a unique way of looking at health and illness, and complementary and/or alternative options for treatment.

-Because our practice is committed to serving the needs of our community, we treat a wide range of conditions, from recovery from injury and surgery to chronic pain, and from common cold to chronic degenerative disease.
+Because my practice is committed to serving the needs of my community, I treat a wide range of conditions, from recovery from injury and surgery to chronic pain, and from common cold to chronic degenerative disease.

 About Acupuncture & Traditional Chinese Medicine